Refractive index as a function of wavelength

 Note that the Pope & Fry specify the absorption coefficient (aw) rather than the imaginary part of the refractive index.
 The two quantities are related by the following formula:

-(where wavelength is measured in nm and aw is measured per metre)
+(where λ is the wavelength measured in nm and aw is measured per metre)

-For example, Pope & Fry specify an absorption coefficient per metre of aw = 0.34 at a wavelength of 650 nm, corresponding to an imaginary part of the refractive index = 1.75866E-8 .
+For example, Pope & Fry specify an absorption coefficient per metre of aw = 0.34 at wavelength λ = 650 nm, corresponding to an imaginary part of the refractive index = 1.75866E-8 .

 The following table shows numerical values for the refractive index of water as a function of wavelength in the visible part of the spectrum, together with the approximate colour (the colour has been calculated according to the method shown on the previous page).
 Note that the real part of the refractive index has been calculated using the IAPWS method for 5 C, whereas the imaginary part has been interpolated from Pope & Fry' s data.